Tiagoperes/beagle-web-workshop/README.md

 ![Interface to build](https://i.ibb.co/Wnhpmhp/beagle-transfer.gif)

+# Requirements

+## Knowleadges

+- Basic Web Development
+- Basic Angular
+- Basic Kotlin

+## Tools

+- Git
+- VSCode (or any other IDE for web development)
+- IntelliJ (for kotlin development)
+- NodeJS (for running the web project)
+- JDK, JRE (for running the kotlin server)

 # Steps

 ## Step 0
 This step is not reflected in a branch since it's entirely led by a Beagle Playground Project.
-The project can be found [here](https://playground.usebagle.io/#/demo/web-workshop).
+The project can be found [here](https://playground.usebeagle.io/#/demo/web-workshop).

 This project in the Beagle Playground builds a simpler version of the interface we need using only default components and no installation of any tool is required.